TEyeD: Over 20 million real-world eye images with Pupil, Eyelid, and Iris 2D and 3D Segmentations, 2D and 3D Landmarks, 3D Eyeball, Gaze Vector, and Eye Movement Types: Introduction

-\textbf{Our contribution to the state-of-the-art} is as follows: \begin{compactitem} \item[1] We provide the largest unified data set of over 20 million eye images, collected using seven different eye trackers, ranging from 25 Hz to 200 Hz, including VR and AR. \item[2] Moreover, TEyeD covers a wide range of tasks and activities, such as car driving, driving in a simulator, indoor and outdoor activities. \item[3] Also provided is the ground truth of 3D landmarks and 3D segmentations not previously available for eye images.. \item[4] TEyeD was generated from recordings in real-world settings, thus containing a wide range of realistic challenges, such as different resolutions, steep viewing angles, varying lighting conditions or device slippage. \item[5] TEyeD consists of both new images and image data from existing datasets.
-For the existing datasets, the link, citation, annotations and converter scripts are provided.
-Of the more than 20 million images, more than 15 millions are unpublished images, which we are allowed to provide. \end{compactitem}
+\textbf{Our contribution to the state-of-the-art} is as follows: \begin{compactitem} \item[1] We provide the largest, unified, richly and coherently labeled data set of over 20 million eye images, collected using seven different eye trackers, ranging from 25 Hz to 200 Hz, including integration in VR- and AR-scenarios. \item[2] Moreover, TüEyeD covers a wide range of tasks and activities, such as car driving, driving in a simulator, indoor and outdoor activities including VR and AR scenarios, \item[3] and provides careful annotations for 2D\&3D segmentation, 2D\&3D landmarks, pupil center, the gaze vector, the eyeball model, and eye movement types (fixations or saccades). \item[4] TüEyeD was generated from recordings in real-world settings, thus containing a wide range of realistic challenges, such as different resolutions, steep viewing angles, varying lighting conditions or device slippage.\\ \end{compactitem}